sebasjm/antlr/README.txt

 (it's written in 2.7.5 at the moment) before I can do my first alpha release.

-Warning: You should only be playing with this release if you are an experienced antlr user or language developer.
+WARNING: You should only be playing with this release if you are an experienced antlr user or language developer.
 There is no documentation and only a few examples plus the source to guide you.
 Furthermore, this software will be in a state of flux including